-Class Times: The course meets live for two one and a half hour sessions each week (on Mondays and Wednesdays) for 15 weeks, starting October 18th 2021 through January 26th 2022.
+The course meets live for two two-hour sessions a week (on Mondays and Thursdays) for 23 sessions, starting October 9th, 2023 through January 15th, 2024.
 The sessions will be recorded and made available in the days following the classes for those who cannot make the live sessions.

 • Mondays & Thursdays: 16:00-18:10 Jerusalem Time (9:00-11:10 AM Eastern Time)

 This Beginner’s Biblical Hebrew class is immersive and contextual: serious about learning the language but in an enjoyable way.
 Learn to speak, read and write Biblical Hebrew!
 Key verses and phrases from the Hebrew Bible will be our guide.

 Upon successful completion of this course, students will be able to:

 - Recognize and use the most common vocabulary in the Hebrew Bible in various contexts and forms.

 - Identify basic linguistic structures, including noun and adjective endings, verb roots, conjugations, and parts of speech.